 Are face coverings required in all courses?
-All members of the Wilson community are required to comply with campus mask policies, which may change over the semester in response to local infection rates and CDC guidance.
-When masks are required, any student who refuses to wear proper face coverings in class may be dismissed from class.
+Yes.
+All members of the Wilson community are required to wear a face covering at all times except when employees are alone in their private office, or if students, staff, and faculty are in a designated eating area.
+A student who refuses to wear proper face coverings in class may be dismissed from class.
 Additional repercussions may be levied should a student habitually refuse to comply with this policy.
-If a faculty member's request for a student to comply with the mask policy goes unheeded, they may use the Report a COVID-19 Concern/Question in LiveSafe to express concern, and a member of Wilson's COVID-19 Pandemic Safety Team will contact the student.
+If a faculty member's request for a student to comply with the mask policy goes unheeded, they may use the Report a COVID-19 Concern/Question to express concern, and a member of Wilson's COVID-19 Pandemic Safety Team will contact the student.

 What sort of face coverings are acceptable in academic spaces on campus?
-Students, faculty, and staff should wear face masks when required by the College in academic spaces.
-Exceptions to that include when one is eating or drinking, and when faculty or staff are alone in their offices.
+Students, faculty, and staff should wear cloth or paper face masks at all times in academic spaces.
+Exceptions to that include designated eating areas, and when faculty or staff are alone in their offices.
 Additional PPE such as face shields may be required in experiential settings such as labs and studio courses.
 Gaiters, bandanas, and handkerchiefs are prohibited in all learning areas including the Library.
+Gaiters may be permitted in other spaces on campus.

-Understanding Expectations on Safety Protocols: While it is imperative that members of the Wilson community adhere to all guidelines in the Honor Principle, the Statement of Community Responsibility, and the Health and Safety Plan, these four points below will be central in maintaining safe face -to-face learning spaces.
+Understanding Expectations on Safety Protocols: While it is imperative that members of the Wilson community adhere to all guidelines in the Honor Principle, the Statement of Community Responsibility, and the Health and Safety Plan, these four points below will be central in maintaining safe face-to-face learning spaces.